6 key metrics every dividend investor must track

 6. Total annualised return

 While this is not a pure dividend metric, it’s an important and comprehensive one that tracks the overall performance and health of the portfolio.
-As you can see from the key drivers of total annualised return, dividend return is just one of the components.
+As you can see from the key drivers of the annualised return, dividend return is just one of the components.

 The main components that go into an annualised return are:

-• Capital gains
+- Capital gains

-• Dividends & distributions
+- Dividends and distributions

-• Currency fluctuations
+- Currency fluctuations

-• Brokerage costs
+- Brokerage costs

-• Time
+- Time

 Track the impact of dividends on your investment performance